 The annulus between the tubing and the long string casing shall be filled with a corrosion inhibited non-freezing solution.
-To accommodate swings in wellbore temperatures and tubing thermal expansion, a positive surface pressure up to 1500 psig is authorized for the inner annulus (tubing x long string injection casing).
+The annulus shall be filled with a non-freezing solution from the base of the permafrost to the surface.
+To accommodate swings in wellbore temperatures and tubing thermal expansion, a positive surface pressure up to 1500-psig is authorized for the inner annulus (tubing x long string injection casing).

-Since the tubing-casing annulus pressure will vary due to temperature changes, the high-low annulus pressure limits can be adjusted, if necessary and upon approval by the Director or an EPA authorized representative, (to include both the summer and winter ambient temperature swings).
+Since the tubing-casing annulus volume will vary due to temperature changes, the high-low annulus pressure limits can be adjusted, if necessary and upon approval by the Director or EPA authorized representative.

-NOTE: The authorization of up to 1000 psi on the inner annulus is to enable shut-down and alarm systems to be set at appropriate pressure limits, so as not to shut-down the facility from unintended causes not related to direct injection activities, and is not intended to allow the permittee to continue to maintain the well on injection, in the event of a loss of mechanical integrity or when there is pressure build-up either in the tubing by inner annulus or between the injection casing and surface casing (between the inner annulus by outer annulus), resulting in a potential sustained casing pressure scenario.
-In the event of a loss of mechanical integrity, then the permittee has to meet the requirements as outlined in Part II.C.3.c.5 of this permit.
+NOTE: The authorization of up to 1500 psig on the inner annulus is to enable shut-down and alarm systems to be set at appropriate pressure limits, so as not to shut-down the facility from unintended causes not related to direct injection activities, and is not intended to allow the Permittee to continue to maintain the well on injection, in the event of a loss of mechanical integrity or when there is pressure build-up either in the tubing x inner annulus or between the injection casing and surface casing (between the IA x OA), resulting in a potential sustained casing pressure (SCP) scenario.
+In the event of a loss of mechanical integrity, then the Permittee has to meet the requirements as outlined in Part II.C.3.c.5 of this permit.

-8. Injection Fluid Limitation
+6. Injection Fluid Limitation

 This permit only authorizes the injection of those fluids identified in the permit documentation.
-In the event that third party wastes are accepted, the third party must certify that fluids for injection are not hazardous waste or radioactive wastes (other than radioactivity associated with naturally occurring radioactive material (NORM) or radioactive tracer beads).
+In the event that third party wastes are accepted, the third party must certify that fluids for injection are not hazardous waste or radioactive wastes.
 Fluids generated from Class I injection well construction and well workover, and fluids generated from the operation and maintenance of Class I injection wells and associated injection well piping, may be disposed in a Class I non-hazardous injection well.
-De-characterized waste may be appropriately disposed in a Class I non-hazardous well (refer to 40 C.F.R. § 148.1(d)).

-NOTE: Neither hazardous waste as defined in 40 C.F.R.
-Part 261 nor radioactive wastes other than naturally occurring radioactive material (NORM) from pipe scale and/or radioactive tracer beads shall be injected for disposal.
+NOTE: Neither hazardous waste as defined in 40 CFR 261 nor radioactive wastes other than naturally occurring radioactive material (NORM) from pipe scale shall be injected for disposal.